sblackstone/indicators/README.md

-# This Fork
+# This Fork Fixes A Few Issue!

+Based on the original indicators gem:

-- The dependency on indicators is removed (Thanks, David Pickett)
+- The dependency on the market data gem is removed (Thanks, David Pickett)

 - Removed .sum method on arrays which was overriding the modern ruby method.